Financial-Times/origami-website/_components/initialising.md

 If your page has many instances of a single Origami component on your page, say multiple [informative messages](https://registry.origami.ft.com/components/o-message#demo-notice-inform) for example, you can initialise them all in one go by using the built-in `init()` function, which every JavaScript-supporting component has.

 The `init()` function accepts two optional arguments, an `HTMLElement` and an options object.
 What constitutes as 'options' is detailed in each components' README.

-<pre class="o-layout__main__full-span"><code class="o-syntax-highlight--javascript">// Require the component, assign it to a variable
-const oMessage = require('o-message');
+<pre><code class="o-syntax-highlight--javascript">const oMessage = require('o-message');

-// Initialise all the oMessages oMessage.init();
+// Initialise all the oMessages

+oMessage.init();

 // == or ==

-// This will initialise an o-message for every o-message component found within the supplied DOM element oMessage.init(HTMLElement);</code></pre>
+// This will initialise an o-message for every o-message
+// component found within the supplied DOM element

+oMessage.init(HTMLElement);</code></pre>

 ## Initialise each Origami component individually

 You can tell a single component to initialise with some specific configuration, at a particular time or in a significant sequence.
 You'll have most control over the components on your page in this scenario.

-<pre class="o-layout__main__full-span"><code class="o-syntax-highlight--javascript">// Require the module, assign it to a variable
-const oMessage = require('o-message');
+<pre><code class="o-syntax-highlight--javascript">const oMessage = require('o-message');

 // Initialise an o-message for the passed in DOM element
-// This will initialise exactly 1 o-message, even if the DOM element has more than 1 o-message in it. new oMessage(HTMLElement);</code></pre>
+// This will initialise exactly 1 o-message, even if the
+// DOM element has more than 1 o-message in it.

+new oMessage(HTMLElement);</code></pre>